 - Host a Valentine’s Day party to raise awareness in your school or community.
 Choose a day leading up to Valentine’s Day that makes sense for your class or community.

 - Spread the word through social media like YouTube, Twitter, and Facebook.
 Use the hashtag #HaveaHeartDay.

-Explore the Have a Heart Day website to download Have a Heart Day resources, and to order bookmarks and buttons!
-There is also an information sheet entitled “Reconciliation is all of us”.
+Explore the Have a Heart Day website to download Have a Heart Day resources.

 Through activities like Have a Heart Day, we are creating a movement where the landscape of Canada is only one of honour and possibility for First Nations children.”